chekeAditya/Android-Interview-Question/Random_Question/Readme.md

         1. Reusability of code
         2. Ease of refactoring
         3. Ease of Testing
+        4. Helps to make dagger code easy and simple for developer
+    - Hilt-Annotation
+        1. @HiltAndroidApp → It triggers Hilt's code generation, including a base class for your application that serves as the application-level dependency container.
+        2. @AndoirdEntryPoint → Hilt provides dependencies to other android classes that have this annotation.
+This component can recieve dependencies from their respective parent classes.
+        3. @Inject to obtain dependencies from a component use this annotation to perform field injection.
+        4. @Module → it informs hilt how to provide instances of certain types.
+        5. @InstallIn → To tell hilt which andriod class each module will be used or installed in.
+        6. @Provides →
+            1. This function tells hilt what type of instances this fuctions provides.
+            2. function body tells hilt how to provide an instance of the corresponding type.
+        7. @Singleton → We are providing this annotation states the result that whenever the componet needs to provide an instance of `ApiClientServic` it provides the same instance everytime.
+    - Understanding Dagger
+        1. @Module → it’s a provider of dependency and using this annotation will make dagger understand that this is a module.
+        2. @HiltAndroidApp → it generates all the component classes which we have to do manually using Dagger.
+        3. @Inject  → it will helping passing the dependency required class in the constructor itself.
+        4. @Provide → To inject everything into the constructor we use this annotation and we also provide dependencies using this annotation and which would be accessed across the application.
+        5. @InstallIn → this annotation is to install it in SingletonComponent.
+SingletonComponent is provided by Dagger-Hilt.
+        6. @Singleton → helps the instance to be created and used once across the app.
+        7. @AndroidEntryPoint → to make any Android Class supported by Dagger-Hilt we use this annotation. means dagger can now inject dependencies in this class.
 - Project Structure of Android Application?
     - Module